Connect with Admissions

 To connect with Jackie, e-mail email@example.com.

-Sebastian Torres is a 2L evening student with a Bachelor's in Political Science from Florida State University.
-His undergrad work focused on advocacy from working in the Florida State Capital to being an SGA Senator and Policy Chair for the FSU Student Union.
-A Florida native, he comes from a family of immigrants and was the first to be born here in the US.
-He is currently a member of Latinx Law Students Association, Lambda Law Society, and First Generation Student Association.
-His current legal focus is on transactional and corporate law.
+Sebastian Torres is a 3L evening student with a Bachelor's in Political Science from Florida State University.
+His undergraduate work focused on advocacy where he assisted in lobbying efforts in the Florida State Capital and also worked on improving his school as an SGA Senator and later a Policy Chair for the FSU Student Union.
+A Florida native, he comes from a family of Latino immigrants and is of the first generation to be born here in the US.
+He is currently a member of Connecticut Public Interest Law Journal, Student Bar Association, and the UConn Soccer Club.
+His current legal focus is on public interest with a concentration in legal analysis and policy advocacy.

 To connect with Sebastian, e-mail firstname.lastname@example.org